-- A. Any personnel of the Diocese, including, but not limited to, mandated reporters who have actual knowledge of or who have reasonable cause to suspect sexual misconduct against a minor by any personnel of the Diocese (including a priest or deacon), must report that information (unless to do so would violate the priest/penitent relationship of the Sacrament of Penance).
-First and foremost, an individual should contact the Illinois Department of Child and Family Services at 1-800-252-2873.
-A report should also be made to Diocesan officials by contacting the Office of the Chancellor. - B. The reporting statement may be made by telephone, by mail, or by e-mail.
-The reporting statement should include the name and contact information of the complainant, the name and position of the person alleged to have engaged in the misconduct, and the details of the incident or practice. - C. If a cleric is advised in a confessional setting of sexual abuse by a cleric of this Diocese, he shall not violate the seal of the confessional.
+- A. All persons, whether parishioners or Church personnel, who have actual knowledge of, or have reasonable cause to suspect an incident of sexual abuse by any Church personnel, have a serious moral obligation to report the incident or allegations to civil authorities.
+First and foremost, any individual should contact the Illinois Department of Child and Family Services at 1-800-252-2873.
+A report should also be made to the Victim Assistance Office at 309-677-7082. - B. The reporting statement may be made by telephone, by mail, or by e-mail.
+The reporting statement should include the name and contact information of the complainant, the name and position of the person alleged to have engaged in the misconduct, and the details of the incident or practice. - C. Under Illinois law, certain personnel are considered mandated reporters and must report to the Illinois Department of Children and Family Services (DCFS) any situation in which they have reasonable cause to suspect physical or sexual abuse of a minor.
+(See Section XI, below) Failure to report may result in disciplinary action. - D. Reports of sexual misconduct involving bishops of the United States and reports of their intentional interference in a sexual misconduct investigation should be made to the Catholic Bishop Abuse Reporting Service (CBAR) by calling 1-800-276-1562 or reporting online at www.ReportBishopAbuse.org.

+E. If a cleric is advised in a confessional setting of sexual abuse, he shall not violate the seal of the confessional.
 A cleric faced with such a confession should encourage the penitent to make disclosure of the alleged sexual abuse outside the confessional setting.